 Keeping track of the childhood immunisation schedule can seem like a lot.
 We will discuss those immunisations in this article so you understand what to expect with and without certain immunisations.

-Health care has come a long way in taking preventative measures to ensure children build the critical immune system to fight against deadly diseases.
+Health care has come a long way in taking preventative measures to ensure children receive the 1st dose of vaccinations, building the critical immune system to fight against deadly diseases.

 BCG (Bacillus Calmette-Guerin)